LastGirlStanding/hotday-carts/06_Keptn_Quality_Gates/README.md

 ## Deploy the Dynatrace SLI service

-Keptn Quality Gates utilize an SLI provider to handle communications with a metric source based on the queries that are supplied in our SLI definition yaml.
+Keptn Quality Gates utilizes an SLI provider to handle communications with a metric source based on the queries that are supplied in our SLI definition yaml.

 1. Deploy the Dynatrace SLI Service